 Chandra has a single X-ray telescope and a moveable Science Instrument Module (SIM), which can move ACIS in and out of the telescope focus.
-The ACIS focal plane consists of ten CCD devices (model CCID17), eight of which are frontilluminated (FI) and two of which are back-illuminated (BI).
+The ACIS focal plane consists of ten CCD devices (MIT Lincoln Laboratory CCID17), eight of which are front-illuminated (FI) and two of which are back-illuminated (BI).
 The layout of the ACIS devices is shown in Figure 1.
 The CCD characteristics are summarized in Table 1 and described in detail by Garmire et al. (2003).

 Suzaku has four XIS instruments, each with an independent X-ray Telescope (XRT) and focal plane assembly.
 The four devices are model CCID41, comprising three FI chips (XIS0, XIS2, and XIS3) and one BI (XIS1).
 The layout of the XIS devices is shown in Figure 2.
 One of the FI devices (XIS2) was damaged by a likely micrometorite strike in October 2006 and has been unused since that time.
 The CCDs are summarized in Table 1 and described in detail by Koyama et al. (2007).
 The XIS devices are physically very similar to the ACIS devices with one notable exception, the addition of charge injection capabilities in the XIS CCID41 (Bautz et al. 2007).
+This allows a controlled amount of charge to be injected from a register at the top of the array into individual pixels, rows, or a variety of patterns as the CCD is clocked.
+The injected charge is read out along with the other charge packets in the array.

 While the CCDs are reasonably similar, there are a number of important operational differences.
 The individual frame exposure time for XIS is more than twice as long as for ACIS.
 Given the same particle or X-ray flux, the longer frame time of XIS will yield more sacrificial charge than seen on ACIS.
 Another important difference is the operating temperature of the detector.
 ACIS is kept much colder than XIS, which reduces incidence of warm pixels.
 Depending on the characteristics of the electron traps, the temperature can also change the measured CTI.
 In the case of the ACIS BI CCDs, the initial CTI is all due to damage during manufacturing, and the performance is slightly better at warmer temperatures.
-The CTI of the ACIS FI CCDs is entirely due to radiation damage, so the CCDs are highly sensitive to temperaure and have much lower CTI at -120°C.
+The CTI of the ACIS FI CCDs is entirely due to radiation damage, so the CCDs are highly sensitive to temperaure and have much lower CTI at -120°C (Grant et al. 2006).
+Similarly, the row-to-row transfer times are slightly different which, depending on the time constants of the electron traps, can change the measured CTI.